Putin’s endgame in Ukraine – and why it won’t finish there

 Numbers of Russian casualties vary hugely from 95,000 killed, according to the BBC in January this year, to 200,000 dead, according to the UK government in May last year and double that in some Ukrainian media.

 In war what matters is who controls what territory.
-By that marker neither side is winning or losing.
-Russia has made tiny tactical advances in Ukraine over the last year while Ukraine has changed the very nature of the war itself.
+By that marker, neither side is winning or losing.
+Russia has made tiny tactical advances in Ukraine over the past year while Ukraine has changed the very nature of the war itself.

-Ukraine has got enough equipment from allies like the US, Britain, Germany France and Poland to bleed but not to win.
+Ukraine has received enough equipment from allies like the US, Britain, Germany, France and Poland to bleed Russia but not to win.

 The British media focused on 14 Challenger 2 tanks sent to Ukraine in the spring of 2023 as if they were strategic weapons.
 They’re good tanks but 14 isn’t quite a full squadron.